Someone recently asked me, “What was the worst trimester in pregnancy for you?“.

 All of them, I said.
 They all have their challenges, and everyone has a slightly different experience.
 Even each pregnancy you have may be different.
 Pregnancy is full of challenges.

-Each trimester is a beautiful struggle.
+Each trimester of pregnancy is a beautiful struggle.

 First Trimester: Weeks 4-12